Belfast – Teck Mag Project

 Emerald Lake, ON

-- Our project is part of an Emerging Sudbury 2.0 trend that is targeting mineralization above the Temagami Magnetic Anomaly, a large magnetic, dense and conductive anomaly that may be related to the Sudbury Igneous Complex, the most prolific mining camp in Canada.
+- Our project is part of an Emerging Sudbury 2.0 trend that is targeting mineralization above the Temagami Magnetic Anomaly, a large magnetic, dense and conductive anomaly that may be related to the Sudbury Basin, one of the most prolific mining camps in Canada.

 - Situated in a known, productive mining jurisdiction; nearby mines, smelters and exploration projects targeting similar mineralization (Vale’s Copper Cliff Complex, Glencore’s Nickel Rim South Mine and Sudbury Smelter and Inventus Mining’s Sudbury 2.0 Project)